 Beyond basic seawall maintenance tasks, you should also perform regular inspections for damage on your seawall.
 Inspections are especially crucial after significant runoff events, such as big storms or flooding.

 If the damage is minor, it can be fixed fairly easily with basic tools.
-However, more extreme cases may require excavation.
+Some issues are more serious and require more than just routine maintenance, however.
+More extreme cases may require excavation.

 For example, if your steel seawall is sagging, dipping, or bowing outward, then there’s a good chance you need serious repair work, if not replacement.

 And if you see indentations, pits, or holes forming near the seawall, then a breach in the wall may be allowing the soil to drain through into the water.
 In this case, the wall would require significant repairs.

 Let Us Keep Track of Your Seawall